open-vela/docs/en/contribute/template/development_guide_template.md

 _Optional._

 - _Describe key APIs involved in the development process.
-Use hyperlinks if possible._
+Use hyperlinks where possible._

 ### Development Steps